-3) Enter the new user's email address in the space at the top.
+- Enter the new user's email address and select OK.

 If the person is a currently registered NetDocuments user, you will receive a message that the person already exists and it will ask you if you want to add them to your repository.
 If they have not been registered previously, you will be asked to create an account for them by entering some general information such as the full name of the person and assign the person a login Username.
 We recommend that you make the username the full email address of the person.

-4) Make sure you set them as an External User.
-The person will then be sent a notification by e-mail with the Login Username and a link so they can enter their password and login.
+NOTE: Make sure you set them as External User.
+The person will then be sent a notification by e-mail with the Login Username and a link so they can enter their password and log in.

-5) Once the new user has been added as an External user they will then need to be added to a User Group in the repository that is designated as an external group.
+- Once the new user has been added as an External User they will then need to be added to a User & Group in the repository that is designated as an external group.

 NOTE: In some cases, firms may choose to create a separate cabinet as an extranet to be used solely for external user access.

-8) Now that the users have access at the Cabinet level, they will need to be given access at the Profile Attribute level so that any new documents added to the Workspace will get the correct access.
-To do this you will first need to go to the “Define Profile Attributes” page in the Repository Admin section, highlight your Workspace Attribute (We will use “Matter” for this tutorial but you may be using a different attribute) and click the “Edit” button.
+Now that the users have access at the Cabinet level, they will need to be given access at the Profile Attribute level so that any new documents added to the Workspace will get the correct access.

 The syntax for the Access column is as follows: